12 Accurate Chart Patterns Proven Profitable & Reliable

 Identifying a Rectangle Bottom

 Investors should look for at least four bounces off the support and resistance lines to identify this stock chart pattern.
-Generally, the pattern should be visible on an intraday and daily chart.
+The pattern should generally be visible on an intraday and daily chart.

 7. Bull Flag – 85% Success